234 avsnitt • Längd: 30 min • Månadsvis

-The day’s top stories from BBC News, including the latest on the Middle East conflict – bringing you developments from Lebanon, Israel, Gaza and Iran.
+The day’s top stories from BBC News, including the latest from Gaza, on US politics and about the Ukraine conflict.
 Delivered twice a day on weekdays, daily at weekends.

 The podcast Global News Podcast is created by BBC World Service.
 The podcast and the artwork on this page are embedded on this page using the public podcast feed (RSS).